DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 - Fluff dialogue is stuff that adds flavor to the world and characters but isn't strictly necessary for the player to understand the story.
 - This is the type of stuff that can be skipped if the player isn't interested in it.
 - The dialogue interactions that randomly spawn at the ends of rooms are probably best suited for this type of dialogue.
+- Although they should still somewhat follow the principle of acknowledging the player's actions, they don't need to be as strict about it.
+	- Ex: The player clears a room -> Allister's allies make a joke about how easy that was
+	- Ex: The player enters a new area of Avernoth -> Allister's allies make a comment about how different this area is from the last one

 ### Updating How Allister's Allies can Communicate w/ Him
 Right now, dialogue portals spawn in two situations: